ranselorm/ML-in-Finance-Labs/README.md

 - `LABlogbook.docx`

 **Notes:**
-Each week’s folder will include the Jupyter Notebook, Lab Logbook entry, and any supporting screenshots.
+Each week’s folder will include the Lab Logbook entry, and any supporting screenshots.

 ---

-© 2025 | Student: *Your Name* | Anglia Ruskin University
+© 2025 | Student: Godson Torgbey | Anglia Ruskin University